-One of the major challenges in evaluating and managing sediment quality in the Thames Basin is understanding how pollution spreads through the basin and locating its source.
-Historical contamination hot spots are usually observed in the deeper sediment layers, thus a key question is will these contaminated sediments layers be uncovered and transported as the impacts of climate change such as sea-level rise, increased storminess and flooding become more frequent.
+Two of the major challenges in evaluating and managing sediment quality in the Thames basin are understanding how pollution spreads through it and locating the pollution's source.
+Historical contamination hot spots are usually observed in the deeper sediment layers, thus a key question is will these contaminated sediment layers be uncovered and transported as the impacts of climate change such as sea-level rise, increased storminess and flooding become more frequent?

 Understanding the economic and environmental implications for planning to adapt to and mitigate these risks, including coastal defence and managed retreat, will also require a geological consideration both in terms of the construction materials required and the potential for resource sterilisation.